nipulgs/nipulgs.github.io/cv.md

 ---

 ## Professional Summary
-Library and Information Science professional with over a decade of experience across premier institutions like IIT Indore, INFLIBNET Centre, IIT Bhubaneswar, and IIT Gandhinagar.
+Library and Information Science professional with over a decade of experience across premier institutions like IITs and INFLIBNET Centre.
 Proficient in digital library systems, e-resource management, RFID technologies, institutional repositories, scholarly communication, and web-based library services.

 ---